Excuse Me, You Got Some Feminism in My Regency Romance

 Here’s the thing … people like to include feminism in their historical stories.
 For no reason other than to show that they are Woke and they Understand that Back Then things were Not Ideal for Women.

 And then they put in their modern sensibilities to solve the problem, unlike Jane Austen, who never attempted to solve the problem of her era at all, except by pointing out that some things (read: most things) were irrevocably silly and random.
+(YES, I do know all about Regency-era inheritance and property laws, etc. I know it all.
+I WRITE Regency romance.
+So yeah.
+Don’t bother telling me.
+It was all insane stuff.)

 It’s misplaced and weird, it doesn’t make sense for the era, and it’s just … annoying.
 A little trope or plot detail or whatever you want to call it that is included for the sake of including it.